 Johnson & Wales University encourages individuals to report any incidents which may be violations of state law to law enforcement authori ies Doing so does not preclude an individual from reporting the incident of the university.
-In considering these offenses, the university will, if required by larger to the larger soft Rhode Island, North Carolina and/or Massachusetts.
+In considering these offenses, the university will, if required by law, refer to the laws of Rhode Island, North Carolina and/or Massachusetts.
 For state law definitions of sexual assault, dating violence, domestic violence and stalking, please refer to the campus-specific sec ion.